-The point of these teachings is to help us raise our level of consciousness so we can get a better grip on reality.
+The point of these teachings is to help us raise our level of consciousness.
+We want do this so we can get a better grip on reality.
 And the most powerful part of our reality—not to mention the part we have so little awareness of even existing—is our unconscious.
 So we must learn to speak the language of the unconscious.

-It is our unconscious thoughts and feelings that are responsible for everything favorable that happens to us, and it’s also always behind the curtain of every hardship, disappointment or scrap of suffering.
-It’s the cause of all our “bad luck” and the source of powerful repetitive patterns that make short work of creating unpleasant experiences.
+It is our unconscious thoughts and feelings that are responsible for everything favorable that happens to us.
+And it’s also always behind the curtain of every hardship, disappointment or scrap of suffering.
+It’s the cause of all our “bad luck”.
+And it’s the source of powerful repetitive patterns that make short work of creating unpleasant experiences.

 So we have both a conscious mind—the stuff we know—and an unconscious mind—the stuff we don’t know we know.
 The unconscious is by far the stronger of the two.
-This is due to the fact that when we have an absurd misconception or an unrealistic view in our conscious mind, we know about it, and so we can correct it.
+This is due to the fact that when we have an absurd misconception or an unrealistic view in our conscious mind, we know about it.
+So we can correct it.

-But when something gets hidden from our awareness and tucked away into our unconscious—regardless how misguided or off kilter it might be—it keeps operating without our reasoning faculties stepping in to change it.
+But when something gets hidden from our awareness and tucked away into our unconscious—regardless how misguided or off kilter it might be—it keeps operating.
+And it does so without our reasoning faculties stepping in to change it.
 Our errors then just keep chunking out more erroneous garbage that stinks up our whole existence.

-The black hole of our unconscious includes our petrified wrong conclusions about life, our destructive patterns of behavior, and our negative emotions caused by our unresolved problems.
+The black hole of our unconscious includes our petrified wrong conclusions about life.
+It also holds our destructive patterns of behavior, and our negative emotions caused by our unresolved problems.
 All this we have stuffed down in there and forgotten about.
-But what we also tend to forget is that our unconscious is a repository for the constructive building blocks of the universe too—unending creativity, utter wisdom, divine truth and love.
+But there’s something else we also tend to forget.
+Our unconscious is a repository for the constructive building blocks of the universe too.
+It holds unending creativity, utter wisdom, divine truth and love.
 Yessiree Bob, it’s all in there.
 If we want to tap into this well of positive energy, we must clear the obstructions that are walling off everything hidden in the unconscious.

-All this might sound like a nice theory, which of course it is, but the reality of this will only come to life when we become ready to embark on a dynamic process of growth and self-development.
-Then, once we get a taste of the strange and thrilling reality of what’s in our unconscious—which can admittedly be both frightening and exhilarating—we’ll gain an inkling of just how powerful these hidden aspects of ourselves really are.
+All this might sound like a nice theory, which of course it is.
+But the reality of this will only come to life when we become ready to embark on a dynamic process of growth and self-development.
+We must get a taste of the strange and thrilling reality of what’s in our unconscious.
+Which can admittedly be both frightening and exhilarating.
+Only then will we gain an inkling of just how powerful these hidden aspects of ourselves really are.

 Our digging must unearth the erroneous encrustations, but then continue on to find the productive elements lodged beneath the errors.
-Because all of this is what lies deep inside our souls: the rubbish of useless, divisive fears and the jewels of our creativity.
-Few of us are fully aware of the extent of both, or how this runs our lives without our knowing it.
+Because all of this is what lies deep inside our souls.
+It includes the rubbish of useless, divisive fears and the jewels of our creativity.
+Few of us are fully aware of the extent of both.
+Or how this runs our lives without our knowing it.

 It seems we may need some more effective digging tools to work with.
 But before we dive into practical hints, let’s consider a few things.
 Like, consider that the whole world is like Russian nesting dolls; each of our personalities is just a smaller form of the bigger universe.
 Both exist because certain cosmic energies have been distributed in just the right way.
 Depending on how these energies interact and arrange themselves, they will create beings—people, plants, planets—that are either harmonious or disharmonious.